LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ;; ==> #f
 ```

 First call will return pair `(bar .
-20)` because it's `bar` symbol is present in the alist.
+20)` because its `bar` symbol is present in the alist.
 And the
 second call will print `#f`.

 ## Finding element in the list

-Similar to operation on alist there are 3 functions that find if element is present in the normal list
+Similar to operation on alist there are 3 functions that find if the element is present in the normal list

 * `memq`
 * `memv`